RunescapeLife/bussycoin/README.md

 Coin might also be redisgned by a professional if I feel like it

-**Bussycoin is a lite version litecoin which is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.**
+**Bussycoin is a lite version of litecoin which is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.**
  - 6.9 minute block targets
  - subsidy halves in 69,000 blocks (God knows when and if Bussy will ever hit this)
  - ~69,696,969 million total coins (KEKW)